28th Week of Pregnancy (Week 28)

-Week 28 of pregnancy at a glance
+Week 28 of Pregnancy at a Glance

 - 🍼 Your baby:

-Size: approx. 35–37 cm (crown to heel)
+Length: approx. 35–37 cm (crown to heel)

 Weight: approx. 1,000–1,200 g

-Size comparison: as big as an aubergine
+Size comparison: about as big as an aubergine

 Special features: opens its eyes for the first time, reacts to light & sounds

-Trimester: 3rd trimester (beginning)
+Trimester: 3rd trimester (start)

 Month: 7th month of pregnancy